Cristóbal Torriente: Personal life

-In 1923, he was sent out of the game in the third inning after objecting to umpire Bert Gholston's call at second base.
-He reportedly used "awful" language, then threw dirt on the umpire's "newly creased trousers."
-His temper caused him to walk off the Monarchs in 1926 after a stolen diamond ring dispute.
+Torriente was notorious for his love of nightlife, and this caused him disputes with team management throughout his career.

 In 1918, 24-year-old Torriente registered with the World War I draft.
 He listed his current occupation as "not working" and living at 3448 Wabash Avenue in Chicago, Illinois.
 He listed himself as a Cuban citizen and his closest living relative as his mother, Mrs. Felipa Torriente of Havana.

 After baseball, Torriente lived briefly in Ybor City, Florida and faded into obscurity.

 Death and legacy

 Torriente died in New York City at age 44, after a long battle with alcoholism and tuberculosis.
 An old Cuban teammate, Rogelio Crespo, told John Holway that “they draped a Cuban flag over his coffin, and a politician arranged to return the body to Havana,” where it was interred in the Cementerio de Cristóbal Colón with dozens of other Cuban baseball stars.
 In 1939, he was named to the inaugural class of the Cuban Baseball Hall of Fame.
 The Pittsburgh Courier named Torriente to their All-Time Negro League team in 1952, calling him "a prodigious hitter, a rifle-armed thrower, and a tower of strength on the defense."

 In the 2001 book The New Bill James Historical Baseball Abstract, Bill James ranked Torriente as the 67th greatest baseball player ever.
 Torriente was elected to the Baseball Hall of Fame in 2006.
 After years of research, his grave was finally identified in 2020 by Dr. Machado Mendoza and his team in the Cementerio de Cristóbal Colón.